Back to basics, and beyond: automakers seek to counter China slowdown

 BMW is not alone in beefing up its training effort as the market becomes more challenging.

-Lu Cheng, general manager of DZMC Training, who taught last week's BMW class, said there's more demand for such training sessions from all his clients, including Daimler AG (DAIGn.DE) and Porsche PSHG_P.DE.
+Lu Cheng, general manager of DZMC Training, who taught last week's BMW class, said there's more demand for such training sessions from all his clients, including Daimler AG and Porsche.
 His firm has increased its training staff by a fifth since last year.

 GETTING PERSONAL